StarRocks/starrocks/docs/developers/build-starrocks/Build_in_docker.md

   | branch-3.0      | starrocks/dev-env-centos7:3.0-latest |
   | branch-2.5      | starrocks/dev-env-centos7:2.5-latest |

-### Third-party tools

-The following third-party tools have been integrated into the images:

-- LLVM
-- Clang

 ## Prerequisites

 Before compiling StarRocks, make sure the following requirements are satisfied: